 Australia has some of the most unique wildflowers in the world.
 In the dry outback you can find petite colourful flowers under the shade and moisture of a rock and besides deserted billabongs while in the tropics evergreen vegetation abounds sheltering orchids and other wildflowers of majestic beauty.

-Many of Australias Wildflowers are actually very delicate despite the fact that in the wild they are also very hardy.
-Great care has to be taken not to disturb the environment around them.
+Many of Australia's Wildflowers are actually very delicate yet despite the fact that in the wild they are also very hardy.
+Nevertheless great care has to be taken not to disturb the environment around them.